nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### mastodon
-url pointing to the operators mastodon profile.
+url pointing to the operators mastodon profile  for the organization/person responsible for this Tor relay.

 length: < 254 characters